SciTech Manager

 Job description

-You’ll collaborate with the SciTech team and cross-functional colleagues to support internal planning, identify knowledge gaps, and align initiatives across the region.
-You’ll also build collaborative relationships with researchers, academics, and technical stakeholders to stay close to the science and surface timely, practical insights.
+You’ll collaborate with the SciTech team and cross-functional colleagues to support internal planning, identify knowledge gaps, and surface timely, practical insights that keep regional initiatives aligned and grounded in the latest science.

 How you will make a difference

-- Monitor scientific and regulatory developments across the alternative protein ecosystem, assess their implications for R&D and scale-up, and share timely insights with colleagues and global SciTech teams.
+- Monitor scientific and regulatory developments across alternative protein systems (plant-based, cultivated, and fermentation), assess their implications, and share timely insights with regional and global SciTech teams.

 - Synthesise research trends and outputs into concise internal briefings, talking points, and planning inputs for cross-functional teams.